fsoubelet/dotfiles/README.md

 These will be installed automatically if not already present.
 The script will then backup your configuration files if already present, and symlink thoses of this repository.

+#### Atom

+Atom is my choice editor when on macOS.
+I keep my packages in sync with [package-sync][package-sync]. the installation script takes care of symlinking `~/.atom/packages.cson` to the `atom/packages.cson` file of this repository.
+To implement your packages, you can use the `Create Package List` command to create your `packages.cson` file and overwrite mine.
+Package-sync will download and install your packages when starting Atom.

+#### Neovim

+Even though Atom is my choice editor, it so happens that I can't use it in ssh sessions, and need a classic modal editor.
+Neovim is an excellent in-terminal editor, that I run with [vim-plug][vim-plug] to manage plugins.
+The many plugins I use can be found in `config/nvim/plugins.vim`, which you can configure to your convenience.

+#### Zsh

+I run [Zsh][zsh] as my shell, finding it to be a great middle ground between additional niceties and features while remaining a largely compatible shell scripting target.
+I use [Oh-My-Zsh][oh-my-zsh] as shell configuration manager and [Spaceship][spaceship] as my prompt, both of which are installed automatically.
+If you don't with to use this prompt, make sure to comment out its line in `oh_my_zsh_settings.sh` and craft your own.

+#### Tmux

+Tmux allows to combine processes, shells, and editors in any way for a project at hand.
+Vim and tmux work seamlessly together thanks to the wonderful [vim-tmux-navigator][vim-tmux-navigator] plugin.

 ## Install